Gabbard touts self as a unifier at Detroit event

 The congresswoman from Hawaii said partisan and ideological clashes across the country reminded her of a famous quote from Abraham Lincoln: "A house divided against itself cannot stand."

-"That will become our reality," she told a crowd of nearly 200 people at The Eastern at Detroit's Easten Market.
+"That will become our reality," she told a crowd of nearly 200 people at The Eastern in Detroit's Eastern Market.
 "To me that speaks to the pivotal moment we have before us."

-On Super Tuesday, a week before the March 10 primary election in Michigan, Gabbard shared her vision for transforming the country and addressing major issues affecting Americans if elected president.
+On Super Tuesday, a week before the March 10 primary election in Michigan, Gabbard shared her vision for transforming the country and addressing major issues affecting Americans if elected its Commander in Chief.

 Gabbard highlighted her focus on reaching out to voters across party lines as well as promoting the positive and love over hatred and negativity.